mtuann/comp5120-data-vis/olympic/README.md

 ## Project Proposal: Unveiling Olympic Glory Through Data Visualization

-**Data:** Olympic Games Dataset (1896-2016)
+**Data:** Olympic Games Dataset (1896-2022) in both Summer and Winter Olympics.

 - The shiny app is available at [Olympic Games Data 1896 - 2022](https://mtuann.shinyapps.io/olympic/).
 It might take up to 30 seconds to load the data (20217 rows, 15 columns).
 - The source code is available at [Github](https://github.com/mtuann/comp5120-data-vis/blob/main/olympic/rio2016.R).

-**Summary:** This project explores a dataset containing information on athletes who participated in the Olympic Games from 1896 to 2016.
-It includes details like name, gender, age, nationality (NOC), games details (year, season, city), sport, and medal achievements.
+**Summary:** This project explores a dataset containing information on athletes who participated in the Olympic Games from 1896 to 2022.
+It includes details like name, gender, nationality (NOC), games details (year, season, city), sport, and medal achievements.

 **Research Questions:**